-The best mango recipes to make the most of the mango season harvest include everything from mango drinks such as mango smoothies, mango lassis and mango daiquiris to savoury dishes such as green mango salad, mango jam, and mango desserts, from a tropical Eton Mess to mango sticky rice.
+The best mango recipes to make the most of the mango season harvest include everything from mango drinks such as mango smoothies, mango lassis and mango daiquiris to savoury dishes such as green mango salad, and mango desserts, such as mango jam, and mango desserts, such as mango sticky rice, mango sago, and a tropical Eton Mess with mango.

-Mango season – my favourite season when it comes to fresh local produce, not local weather! – is well and truly underway here in Cambodia and northern Southeast Asia.
+Mango season – my favourite season when it comes to fresh local produce – is well and truly underway here in Cambodia and northern Southeast Asia.
 In fact, mango season is sadly coming to an end soon.
-The mango rains have finished and we have the dry lightning storms that mark the lead-up to the monsoon or rainy season in Cambodia.
+The mango rains have finished and we have the dry lightning storms that mark the lead-up to the monsoon season or rainy season in Cambodia, which begins in June.